shabin5785/Webpack_Learn/README.md

 - Using webpack we can split our code and vendor code like React or Angular and load it separate.
 So we can load the vendor code only once at startup and increase app speed.
 So when we update our app, browser need to download only our app.
 No need to download the entire vendor code as well.. this saves time..

 - Preferably use code split using System.import when we split our app code.
 When we need to split our and vendor code, do it inside webpack.

+- we can specify what bundle.js has inside entry proeprty of webpack.
+So we can split the bundle. we can add other property inside entry section, to produce multiple bundles.. so we make a new entry inside entry (!) and name it say vendor.js or v.js and add all dependencies from package.json to that, so that its bundled togetehr.